Keyboard shortcuts

 -h, --help Print help

-The namespaces in the commmand line are derived from the crate that has had its bindings created.
+The namespaces in the command line are derived from the crate that has had its bindings created.

 Info